Achievable logoAchievable logo

 • Credit unions

 This type of arrangement is typically the result of a business relationship between a broker-dealer and a financial institution.
-For example, a local bank rents out a section of its office to a broker-dealer to offer securities to bank customers.
-The relationship is usually beneficial to both organizations.
-The bank receives additional revenue for renting out part of its offices, and its customers can access more financial products.
-The broker-dealer gains access to banking customers, who may not typically seek out brokerage products.
+For example, a local bank rents out a section of its office to a broker-dealer so the broker-dealer can offer securities to bank customers.
+The relationship is usually beneficial to both organizations: the bank earns revenue from the space, and customers gain access to additional financial products.
+The broker-dealer also benefits by gaining access to banking customers who may not otherwise seek out brokerage services.

 The applicable NASAA model rule lays out five requirements for this type of arrangement: